RamizVa1iyev/WorkOrderDemo/README.md

 Proceed to the WorkOrderDbContextDesignFactory file located in Infrastructure => Persistence => Context.
 Update the connectionString to correspond with your database configuration in the WorkOrderDbContextDesignFactory file.
 Save the changes.
-Select WebApp and WebApi as multiple startup projects Running the Application
+Select WebApp and WebApi as multiple startup projects.
+Running the Application

 ## Backend